PrathameshKhadtare/Codsoft-LandingPage/README.md

-# Landing Page using html,css
+# Landing Page using HTML,CSS